If you are visiting Many Glacier, there are a few things you should know ahead of time.

 Springtime brings bighorn sheep close to the road and late summer is the best time to see bears, both grizzly and black, feasting on huckleberries on the slopes above the Swiftcurrent Motor Inn.
 Remember that all park wildlife can be dangerous; please keep your distance and never feed wildlife.

-If you don't have a vehicle with you, take Glacier's free shuttle to the St. Mary Visitor Center and hop on Glacier Park Inc.'s fee-based shuttle to Many Glacier.
+If you don't have a vehicle with you, take Glacier's free shuttle to the St. Mary Visitor Center and hop on Glacier National Park Lodge's fee-based shuttle to Many Glacier.

 Facilities, Services, and Activities